andreicsandor/budgeter/README.md

 ## Contents
 - The **user documentation** presents the main functionalities of Budgeter, provides thorough installation instructions and gives tips on how to use the application’s main dashboard.
 - The **system documentation** includes details on the application backlog, information architecture, user-flow scheme and models included in the project.
+PDF files may be found in the root folder.

 ## Objectives